-and anticipate change to survive, evolve and grow, and that is precisely the juncture at which The Bar of Ireland finds itself.
-While there is undoubtedly a growing level of economic stability the history of the State, the impact of the long-anticipated enactment of the Legal Services Regulation Bill as it moves
+all membership organisations are continuously challenged in naintaining their relevance, and even more so at a time when the external landscape is shifting on foot of economic and legislative change.
+Professional bodies must compete, reinvent themselves and anticipate change to survive, evolve and grow, and that is precisely the juncture at which The Bar of Ireland finds itself.
+While there is undoubtedly a growing level of economic stability as Ireland emerges from the longest and deepest contraction in the history of the State, the impact of the long-anticipated enactment of the Legal Services Regulation Bill as it moves towards completion of its journey in the Oireachtas remains unclear

-In recognising the challenges that lie ahead, the Bar Council established a working group comprising members and staff in
+In recognising the challenges that lie ahead, the Bar Council established a working group comprising members and staff in February 2015 to set a clear direction for the organisation over the next three years.